SymfonyCasts/vue/sfcasts/ep1/better-loading.md

 ## Try...catch

-While we're here, we can *also* add some simple error handling *just* in case the AJAX call fails.
+While we're here, we can *also* add some simple error handling *just* in case the Ajax call fails.
 To do that, wrap all of this in a `try...catch` block.
 Then, inside `catch`, set `this.loading = false`.

 [[[ code('c92c01ff9d') ]]]